Thank You, Thank You Very Much: Most Expensive Elvis Memorabilia

 In third place is Elvis’ epic peacock jumpsuit, which was one of his absolute favorite stage costumes because he believed peacocks to bring good luck.
 The cool white jumpsuit, lavishly embroidered with a blue and gold peacock, sold for $300,000 in 2008 and, at the time, was the most expensive piece of Elvis memorabilia ever sold.
 The first time Elvis wore the jumpsuit on stage was he performed at The Forum in May 1974.
 Later, he wore the jumpsuit on the cover of his 1975 album Promised Land.

 The Loan Companies are one of the few collateral lenders who will purchase and lend against one-of-a-kind music memorabilia.
 If you have any high-value entertainment memorabilia from talented musicians such as Frank Sinatra, Jimi Hendrix, Michael Jackson, or Bob Dylan our experienced loan officers are happy to evaluate your collateral!
-Be sure to gather all provenance documentation and letters of authenticity and contact The Loan Companies to schedule an appointment at a convenient location near you: Beverly Loan Company, New York Loan Company, or Chicago Loan Company.
+Be sure to gather all provenance documentation and letters of authenticity and contact The Loan Companies to schedule an appointment at a convenient location near you: Beverly Loan Company and New York Loan Company.